Free Online Tax Returns if it's your first time lodging!

 Really Taxation – is that something for old people?

 Let’s start with what taxation is meant to be.
 That way you may feel a little better, knowing your money is being “invested” within the country you live in.
 Taxation is what the government charges you to live in this fine country and enjoy all the fantastic benefits.
 With that money the government does things like; protecting you with police and the defence force, keeping you healthy by providing you with medical services, building the roads, and making you smarter by educating you and a whole range of other stuff.
 There must be a whole lot of other stuff because we have a whole lot of politicians to keep employed.
 For the Government to ensure you are handing over enough money, you need to tell them.
 And you do that by lodging a document called a “Tax Return”.

 I don’t even know what a Tax Return is…

 A “Tax Return” informs the government on how much money you made during the year.
 It’s used to check that you have paid your “fair” share of tax.
 So, the Tax Return includes all your income from various sources and all those expenses you had to spend to earn that income.

 If you have overpaid tax during the year, you may get a refund.
 If you have underpaid tax during the year, you may get a bill.
 It’s this Tax Return that works all that out for you.

 My boss already takes tax, why do I need to lodge a tax return?

-Yes, it’s your employers’ role to take tax out of any pay you receive from them.
+Yes, it’s your employers’ role to take tax out of any payment you receive from them.
 They will take out an amount of tax based on how hard you worked during the week.
-At the end of the year all those “bits” of tax, your employer has paid, are added up and form a credit for you.
+At the end of the year all those “bits” of tax, your employer has paid, are added up and form credit for you.
 It’s these credits that can form part of any refund.
 You need to lodge a tax return to work all that out.

 What’s the story if you only work for part of the year?